SchoolOfCode/bc17-w5d5-learning-audit-Tyriol/plan.md

     - Using lucidchart and mermaid ✅
     - copy export to `./db/reset-database.js` ✅
     - upload png of ERD ✅
-9. Create postgres db using Render
+9. Create postgres db using Render ✅
 10. Setup logic for the DB scripts
-    - `/db/index.js` setup with to create a pool of connections between db and app
+    - `/db/index.js` setup with to create a pool of connections between db and app ✅
     - `/db/scripts/reset-database.js` set up with ability to:
-        - Drop tables
+        - Drop tables ✅
-        - Create tables
+        - Create tables ✅
-        - Initial seed data
+        - Initial seed data ✅
+11. Create helper function file for modules
+    - Get a GET endpoint working